-Proposals within the Division of Natural Sciences and Engineering or Social Sciences (for any faculty or joint student-faculty project) should be developed in consultation with the students' faculty mentors.
+Proposals within the Division of Natural Sciences and Engineering should be developed in consultation with the students' faculty mentors.
 These proposals should include a brief description of the research project, including the research goals, where and when the work will be conducted, and an explanation of how the research will benefit the student's academic program.